robindavidgames/ci-project04/README.md

 # Eat Something!
 This project is built with Django, CSS, HTML, Python, and Javascript.

+## Features

+### Front page
+This shows the various recipes available on the website.
+Each recipe has a photo and some details, which the user can click into.

+### Navigation
+The nav bar always displays at the top of the page and lets the user return home.
+If they are not logged in, a log in/register option is available.

+### Registration
+Users can register new accounts on the website so that they may leave comments and like posts.

+### Recipe Page
+This shows the recipe in more detail.

+### Recipe Images
+Each recipe can have an image attached, which is used in the recipe preview and on the recipe page as the hero image.
+If no image is attached to a recipe, a placeholder image is used instead.

+### Likes
+Posts can be liked and unlikes by users that are logged in.
+Posts always show the total amount of likes they have received.

+### Comments
+Users that are logged in can leave comments.
+All users can read comments.
+Comments must be approved by an administrator before they go live on the webpage.

 ## Setup and Deployment

 To setup the project, I folled the example in the I Think Therefore I Blog module.